Working With a Criminal Lawyer While Representing Yourself

 It's conceivable that you'll find a lawyer willing to advise you as you represent yourself in a criminal case.

-Defendants considering self-representation might seek out an attorney willing to serve as a legal coach.
+It's not unheard of for a defendant considering self-representation to seek out an attorney willing to serve as a legal coach.
 The idea of a legal coach is to combine an attorney’s knowledge with the defendant’s time.
-Because a defendant pays only for the periodic use of the attorney’s time, the cost of a legal coach can be far less than turning a case over to a private attorney.
+Because a defendant pays only for the periodic use of the attorney’s time, the cost of a legal coach should be far less than turning a case over to a private attorney.

-You may find it very difficult to get a lawyer to act as your coach.
+In reality, though, it might be hard to find a lawyer willing to act as your coach.
 Some attorneys are worried about their liability if they give wrong advice based on incomplete information; others do not want to be involved with a case unless they are in control of it.
-Therefore, it may make sense for a defendant thinking about self-representation to line up a legal coach before making the final decision to self-represent.
-As a general rule, the greater the effort you have made to understand your case and learn some basics of criminal law, the more likely it is that an attorney will agree to serve as your law coach.

 And representing oneself—even with help from a legal coach—is tremendously risky.
 The legal system is so complex that successfully representing a criminal defendant normally takes years of education and experience.

 If you doubt whether you need to hire counsel, you can always consult an experienced attorney (whether a public defender or private attorney) whom you trust.
 Even if you have to pay for the attorney's time, it could be well worth it.
 For example, a lawyer might provide you guidance as to the apparent strength of the evidence, how cases like yours are often handled in your area, and what a reasonable plea offer could look like.